 |Normal working hours (40 hours per week)|

 |Not suitable for people who likes to work with designs|

 |It is very hard to get into this career.
 Extensive skill, knowledge, and experience is required for this career.|

 72% of Archivists said they were satisfied with their job and 51% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Archivists job description, Archivists salary, Archivists information, what is the job of an Archivist like, pros and cons about Archivists, colleges and universities for Archivists, is Archivists the right career for me, Hard careers to get into, careers in Education
+Archivists job description, Archivists salary, Archivists information, what is the job of an Archivist like, pros and cons about Archivists, colleges and universities for Archivists, is Archivists the right career for me, careers in Education